gep13/gep13/input/blog/review-of-day-3-of-devweek-2013.md

 **Topic: **Patterns and techniques for securing REST/HTTP-based services and (ASP.NET) Web APIs

 > The industry is moving to an HTTP/Web API based approach when it comes to modelling web services.
 These services are typically much more lightweight compared to their SOAP counterparts, which makes them easier to use in cross-platform and device architectures.
 But are they maybe too lightweight?
 Can they fulfil the security requirements?
 It turns out they can!
 In this talk we will have a look at how authentication and authorization can be implemented in HTTP-based services in general, and we’ll have a look at the security features of Microsoft’s new framework called ASP.NET Web API in particular.
-In addition we’ll shed light on what terms like OAuth2, JWT, OpenID and WS-Federation actually mean, and where these technologies make sense.</blockquote>
+In addition we’ll shed light on what terms like OAuth2, JWT, OpenID and WS-Federation actually mean, and where these technologies make sense.

 **Thoughts**